Estate Planning Attorney for Married Couples in Orland Park, Illinois

-Serving Families and Individuals throughout -Orland Park, Illinois and the Surrounding Areas
+Serving Families and Individuals in Orland Park, Illinois and the Surrounding Areas

-With each marriage come new rights and new responsibilities.
-If you already have an estate plan created when you were single, then you must bring your estate plan up-to-code to reflect your wedding vows.
-It is a good time to start thinking about joint tenancy, wills, trusts and incapacity planning.
+Married couples have special rights and responsibilities.
+If you had an estate plan created when you were single, then you must bring your estate plan up-to-code this lifestyle change.
+Married couples ought to think about joint tenancy, wills, trusts and incapacity planning.

 Unfortunately, many married couples mistakenly believe that they can make personal, health care and financial decisions for one another should either spouse become legally incapacitated due to a serious injury or illness.
 Nothing could be further from reality!